SuperOfficeDocs/crmscript/docs/api-reference/classes/DateTime/moveToWeekEnd.md

 sortOrder: 224
 keywords: moveToWeekEnd()
 so.topic: reference
+so.yml: 1
 ---

 # DateTime.moveToWeekEnd()

-This method will move the current DateTime forward to 23:59::59 on sunday of the current week.
+This method will move the current DateTime forward to 23:59:59 on Sunday of the current week.
 Returns a reference to itself.